Sant Marti – Poblenou And Vila Olimpica

 Something interesting that is possible to find in these areas, are beautiful lofts.
 Part of the old factories have been converted into lofts, sometimes with terraces.
 Some of them are still located inside the factory building, and the owners reach them by walking through the factory entrance and going up in the lift truck.

 If you are after some of these original properties, then this is the area you should focus on.
 Most of these lofts are located in the areas of Bogatell and Llacuna, which are not that exciting now but will be one day, as the development of Poblenou stretches out towards its borders.

 Prices in Poble Nou and Vila Olimpica

-The average price per m2 in the district of Sant Marti has remained quite stable over the past year (source Habitaclia, May 2018).
+The average price per m2 in the district of Sant Marti has slightly increased over the past year (source Habitaclia, October 2019).